moonlitusun/raycast-extension-antigravity/README.md

 https://github.com/user-attachments/assets/fd265a58-3540-40f4-92c8-cd39a7542fbd

-*If you can't see the video, you can click right button and select "Open video in new tab" to see it.*
+*Tip:If you can't see the video, you can click right button and select "Open video in new tab" to see it.*

 ## ✨ Features